Miami barely gets past Central Michigan, 17-12

-Ryan Tice kicked a career-long 55-yard field goal for Central Michigan (2-2), in former Florida coach Jim McElwain’s return to the Sunshine State.
-His team was a 30-point underdog, and got within five on quarterback David Moore’s 1-yard rush with 3:21 left.
+“We were just really hurting ourselves,” Jordan said.
+“We’ve just got to execute better. ...
+We’re going to clean it up.”

-The Chippewas elected to kick the ball deep after that score and wound up getting the ball back — but on their own 5 with only 39 seconds left after a 59-yard punt by Louis Hedley.
-Al Blades Jr. sealed the win for Miami by intercepting a pass from Moore with six seconds left.
+Ryan Tice kicked a career-long 55-yard field goal for Central Michigan (2-2).
+The Chippewas got within five on David Moore’s 1-yard keeper with 3:21 left, capping a 17-play drive that was extended in part by four Miami penalties near the goal line.

 Moore finished 23 of 50 for 217 yards.
 Williams completed 17 of 24 passes for Miami.